 Backflow Assembly Testers

-Backflow Assembly Testers (BATs) play a vital role of keeping the public drinking water system safe and clean by preventing backflow.
-As a backflow assembly tester, the water district relies on you to submit accurate information in a timely manner.
+Backflow Assembly Testers play a vital role of keeping the public drinking water system safe and clean by preventing backflow.
+Marin Water relies on backflow assembly testers to submit accurate information in a timely manner.

 Online Test Report

 Submit an online test report here.